pathne/projet7/outil_de_veille/README.md

 ## Source of information and method

-This document use google search to obtain most relevant pages for a specific subject It uses the following development related websites
+This document use google search to obtain most relevant pages for a specific subject.
+It uses the following development related websites:
 - [dev.to](https://dev.to)
 - [stack overflow](https://stackoverflow.com/)